whaliendev/mergebot/README.md

 ### Usage

-Note: MergeBot was originally designed for integration into enterprise-level CI pipelines and supports only Unix-style paths.
+> **Note**: MergeBot was originally designed for integration into enterprise-level CI pipelines and supports only Unix-style paths.
 Consequently, it is compatible for deployment and use exclusively on macOS and Linux systems.
 On Windows, you can experience it using the Windows Subsystem for Linux (WSL) or a virtual machine.

 #### Web App